Killer74-hub/APIBOT/README.md

       💬 messagebox
        🌐 requests
 4. Wait ⏳🙄
+5. Wait for the script to load(python windows will be opened)
-5. Execute the Script 📜
+6. Execute the Script 📜
 6. Have Fun! 🤖😃